Skip to content

 Last but not least restart the Icinga for Windows service:

-As long as the feature is enabled, the Icinga for Windows service is running, the REST-Api daemon is registered and both modules, icinga-powershell-restapi and icinga-powershell-apichecks are installed, checks will be forwarded to the REST-Api and executed, if whitelisted.
+As long as the feature is enabled, the Icinga for Windows service is running and the REST-Api daemon is registered, checks will be forwarded to the REST-Api and executed, if whitelisted.

 Disable Api Check Feature